ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 We believe in enforcing fair employment practices across all levels of the Company.
 Active promotion of diversity and equality at work can generate significant benefits for both SFL and our employees.
 In FY2022, 25% percent of the Board was female and 75% was male compared to 22% female and 78% male in FY2021 (Figure 5).
 The percentage of Board members between 30 to 50 years old decreased by 8% in FY2022 compared to FY2021 (Figure 6).
 The proportion of employees based on gender remained largely the same between FY2021 and FY2022 with a 2% decrease of males (Figure 7) out of a total of 102 full-time employees (Table 5).

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000034_b3421c8ac6715e339b9922910cea2c42eacde764b61338cb76a0563372de9507.png)
+**Description**: The image presents three sets of donut charts comparing data from FY2021 and FY2022.
+The first set of charts compares the percentage of Board of Directors members by gender, showing a slight decrease in male representation from 78% to 75% and a corresponding increase in female representation from 22% to 25%.
+The second set of charts compares the age distribution of the Board of Directors, indicating that there were no members below the age of 30 and that the percentage of members over 50 years old increased from 67% to 75% while the percentage of members between 30-50 years old decreased from 33% to 25%.
+The final set of charts compares the gender distribution of permanent employees, revealing a marginal decrease in male representation from 32% to 30% and a corresponding increase in female representation from 68% to 70%, with no temporary employees in either year.

 ## CORPORATE SUSTAINABILITY REPORTING